Theravance Biopharma Inc. (TBPH) is destined for greater heights as its last quarter sales were 13,200 K

 Theravance Biopharma Inc. (NASDAQ: TBPH) Trading Performance Indicators

-Check out the current performance indicators for Theravance Biopharma Inc. (TBPH).
-In the past quarter, the stock posted a quick ratio of 4.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 11.90.
+Here are Theravance Biopharma Inc.’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 4.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 12.97.

 Technical Analysis of Theravance Biopharma Inc. (TBPH)

-The latest stats from [Theravance Biopharma Inc., TBPH] show that its last 5-days average volume of 4.93 million was superior to 1.04 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 23.67%.
-Additionally, its Average True Range was 0.63.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 1.31 million.
+That was better than the volume of 1.05 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 72.38%.
+Additionally, its Average True Range was 0.67.

-During the past 100 days, Theravance Biopharma Inc.’s (TBPH) raw stochastic average was set at 24.43%, which indicates a significant decrease from 35.10% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 45.51% in the past 14 days, which was lower than the 51.36% volatility it showed in the past 100 days.
+During the past 100 days, Theravance Biopharma Inc.’s (TBPH) raw stochastic average was set at 60.80%, which indicates a significant decrease from 87.35% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 54.49% in the past 14 days, which was higher than the 53.42% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $9.03, while its 200-day Moving Average is $9.21.
-Now, the first resistance to watch is $9.74.
-This is followed by the second major resistance level at $11.08.
-The third major resistance level sits at $12.19.
-If the price goes on to break the first support level at $7.29, it is likely to go to the next support level at $6.18.
-Assuming the price breaks the second support level, the third support level stands at $4.84.
+At the time of writing, stock’s 50-day Moving Average is $8.97, while its 200-day Moving Average is $9.25.
+However, in the short run, Theravance Biopharma Inc.’s stock first resistance to watch stands at $10.03.
+Second resistance stands at $10.40.
+The third major resistance level sits at $10.96.
+If the price goes on to break the first support level at $9.10, it is likely to go to the next support level at $8.54.
+Assuming the price breaks the second support level, the third support level stands at $8.17.

 Theravance Biopharma Inc. (NASDAQ: TBPH) Key Stats